Mogao Caves: Murals

 Bodhisattvas started appearing during the Northern Zhou period, with Avalokitesvara (Guanyin), which was originally male but acquired female characteristics later, the most popular.
 Most caves show Mahayana and Sravakayana (Theravada or Hinayana) influences, although Mahayana Buddhism became the dominant form during the Sui dynasty.
 An innovation of the Sui-Tang period is the visual representation of the sutra - Mahayana Buddhist teachings transformed into large complete and detailed narrative paintings.
 One of the central features of Tang art in Mogao is the representation of the paradise of the Pure Land, indicating the increasing popularity of this school of Mahayana Buddhism in the Tang era.
 The Western Paradise Illustration of Cave 220 is a well-preserved mural of this type.
 The iconography of Tantric Buddhism, such as the eleven-headed or thousand-armed Avalokitesvara, also started to appear in Mogao wall paintings during the Tang period.
 It became popular during the Tibetan occupation of Dunhuang and the subsequent periods, especially during the Yuan dynasty.

 Figures showing shading technique, and on the left, the effect of darkening of the paint used in shading which changed the appearance of the figure.

 While Buddhist art is stylistically distinct from secular art, the style of paintings in the caves often reflects that of contemporary secular painting (insofar as we know of this), especially those depicting secular scenes.
 Donor figures are generally depicted in secular style, and may include secular events associated with them.
 For example, scenes depicting General Zhang Yichao, who ruled over Dunhuang in a quasi-autonomous manner during the Late Tang period, include a commemoration of his victory over the Tibetans in 848.
 The portraits of donors increased in size during the period ruled by the Cao family who succeeded the Zhang family.
-The Caos formed alliances with the Uyghurs (Uyghur Gansu Kingdom and Kingdom of Qocho) and the Saka Kingdom of Khotan and their portraits are featured prominently in some of the caves.
+The Caos formed alliances with the Uyghurs (Ganzhou Uyghur Kingdom and Kingdom of Qocho) and the Saka Kingdom of Khotan and their portraits are featured prominently in some of the caves.